 Perhaps your laptop or computer only has a few USB-C ports.
 Perhaps you’re looking for a way to expand your connectivity options.
 Regardless of your situation, a USB-C hub adapter can help you get the most out of your ports.

 There is no default type of USB-C hub adapter, and the number and variety of ports varies from one hub adapter to the next.
-Some hub adapters are compact and designed to fit against your laptop; others have short cables.
-Design and durability varies, too; if you’re a person who is often on the go, you undoubtedly want something that will last.
+Some hub adapters are compact and designed to fit against your laptop while others have short cables.
+Design and durability varies, too, and if you’re a person who is often on the go, you undoubtedly want something that will last.

 A USB-C hub adapter can be an investment, so it’s important to consider your needs and intended use before making a purchase.
 Read our shopping guide to learn more about this important purchase.

 A USB-C hub adapter connects to a USB-C port, allowing multiple devices to connect for the purposes of data transfer, charging, and audio/video output.
 USB-C ports are faster and more powerful than traditional USB-A ports, though they are not quite as fast as Thunderbolt 3.0 ports.